 - To learn about student loans, grants, scholarships, work study and more, visit the Cal State Northridge Financial Aid and Scholarships website at www.csun.edu/financialaid.

 COMS 356 – Intercultural Communication (3) Prerequisite: Completion of the lower division writing requirement.
 Cultural factors in interpersonal communication, such as perception, roles, language codes, and nonverbal communication.
 Students will apply and evaluate theories of intercultural communication.
 (Available for General Education, Comparative Cultural Studies.)
 (IC)

 R S 304 – Women and Religion (3)

 Examination of religious views of women in oral and literary cultures, focusing on the roles, symbols, and concepts of women within an international, historical framework.
 Also addresses women’s own perspectives on religion, as reflected in historical sources and in contemporary theology and religious life.
-(An Information Competence course.
+An Information Competence course.
 (Available for General Education, Arts and Humanities.)
 (IC)